 Interventional - Device

 Patients most at risk for developing AF are those who are elderly and have a history of hypertension.
-These patients were invited to participate in the ASSERT III study where they were monitored over a 60-day period for the development of subclinical AF via an external loop recorder.
-The device automatically recorded and transmitted ECGs through a BlackBerry Smartphone.
+These patients were invited to participate in the ASSERT III study where they were monitored over a 60-day period for the development of subclinical AF via an external loop recorder using automatic algorithms for AF detection.
+The device automatically recorded and transmitted ECGs through a BlackBerry smartphone.

 The primary hypothesis was that among this elderly population with hypertension and a least one other risk factor for AF, the monitoring will detect AF in at least 10% of patients who would be potential candidates for anticoagulant therapy.